 To know which liquid to use, you’ll need to know a little more about them and where each is used.
 Don’t forget that foggers can also be used for odor and mold control, not just pest control.

 Water-Based Fogging Solutions

 You can use water-based fogging solutions at home, in picnic spots, or even at campsites.
-Many commercial fogging companies use water-based solutions for mosquito fogging or other types of fogging, such as odor control.
+Many commercial fogging companies also use water-based solutions for mosquito fogging or other types of fogging, such as odor control and disinfection.

 Water-based insecticides are lighter and will disperse quicker.
 This makes them perfect to use a little while before a party or a BBQ so that by the time the guests arrive, the insecticide will be out of sight and the mosquitoes will be, too.

 Oil-Based Fogging Solutions

 The other type of fogging solution is oil based.
 As the name suggests, these use oil instead of water as the base.
 This makes the solution heavier than a water-based insecticide, so it won’t stay in the air as long.
 They are only effective against mosquitoes as long as they’re airborne.
 However, for other applications, it will stay on the surface being treated longer than water-based solutions.

 Unfortunately, this also means that an oil-based fogging solution might stain surfaces, which is why oil-based fogging solutions are used outdoors more than indoors.